COSMOST/cosmost/README.md

 Context-aware mobile storage tracing framework.

-We are cleaning up the code.
-We will post the tool source code and our dataset shortly.
+We will post our dataset shortly.
 Thanks!

 * If you use this work for your research, we would deep appreciate a citation to our SIGMETRICS '21 [Paper](https://doi.org/10.1145/3460095)